jesugq/compiler-simplified-syntax-tree/README.md

 typedef struct symbol_item {
     int key;
     char * identifier;      // Name of the item.
-    NUMERIC value;          // Value of the item, its type being inside.
+    DATA value;             // Data of the item.
 } hash_item;
 ```